rmb4/Coursera-capstone/README.md

 # Data
 The dataset used in this project specifically pertains to the accidents in the city of Seattle, Washington and comes directly from the Seattle's data on transportation.
 I will be creating a machine learning model in efforts to analyze the large number of observations in the dataset.
 The link to the data is provided from (https://s3.us.cloud-object-storage.appdomain.cloud/cf-courses-data/CognitiveClass/DP0701EN/version-2/Data-Collisions.csv).

+A summary of the dataset can be found here (https://s3.us.cloud-object-storage.appdomain.cloud/cf-courses-data/CognitiveClass/DP0701EN/version-2/Metadata.pdf).
+This includes the dataset basics, attribute information, and collision code matrix to help further understand the dataset.

 # Methodology
 Looking at the dataset available above, the features included are categorical.
 I will be using Machine learning algorithim with the car collisions and severity recognition.